habitat-sh/habitat/www/source/blog/2018-05-07-aks-and-acr-walkthrough.html.md

 Azure Kubernetes Service (AKS) is a fully managed hosted Kubernetes environment that makes it quick and easy to deploy and manage containerized applications without container orchestration expertise.
 It also eliminates the burden of ongoing operations and maintenance by provisioning, upgrading, and scaling resources on demand, without taking your applications offline.

-Using both of them together allows you to quickly stand up a Kubernetes cluster along with a private repositgory to hold the containers.
+Using both of them together allows you to quickly stand up a Kubernetes cluster along with a private repository to hold the containers.

 ## Walkthrough
 We're going to use the `az` and `kubectl` command-line tools throughout this example.
 If you're using the Azure Cloud Shell both of these tools are already installed.